Configuration

 <Note>

 `pip_requirements_file` is deprecated.
 Use `requirements_file` instead.
-You can't combine `pip_requirements` with `pyproject.toml` or `uv.lock` files -- manage all dependencies in your `pyproject.toml`.
+You can't combine `pip_requirements` with `pyproject.toml` or `uv.lock` files; manage all dependencies in your `pyproject.toml`.

 </Note>

-# System packages
+## System packages

-system packages to your model serving environment, add the following to your
+Truss supports installing apt-installable Debian packages.
+To add system packages to your model serving environment, add them to your `config.yaml` file:

 ```yaml config.yaml theme={"system"}